Medicines may be licensed or unlicensed. Some substances that look like medicines may not be legally classed as medicines

 Parallel imports (PIs) are licensed medicines in the UK.
 The MHRA parallel import licensing scheme lets a medicine authorised in an EEA Member State be marketed in the UK as long as the imported product has no therapeutic difference from the equivalent UK-licensed product.
 Lists of medicines granted parallel import licences are published monthly on the MHRA’s website.

-• may be simply EU packs over-labelled for the UK market or may be entirely re-boxed and re-labelled so that none of the original packaging and labelling remains.
-Sometimes products are a combination of re-boxed and over-labelled
+PIs do not have packaging and labelling identical to the UK product.
+They may be simply EU packs over-labelled for the UK market or may be entirely re-boxed and re-labelled so that none of the original outer packaging and labelling remains.
+Sometimes products are a combination of re-boxed and over-labelled.
+However, the primary packaging (e.g. blister strip) must remain intact, to help ensure the integrity and stability of the product.

-For more information about parallel imports, see the MHRA’s web pages on parallel import licences.
+For more information about parallel imports, see the MHRA’s pages on UK parallel import licences following Windsor Framework Agreement and applying for a parallel import licence.

 Unlicensed medicines